Choonholic/ChzzkDownloader/doc/en-US/chzzk_live_manager_manual.en-US.md

 </div>

 ## Version
-Version 1.7.2, January 12, 2025 00:00:00
+Version 1.8.0, January 18, 2025 00:00:00

 ## Prerequisites
-Since Chzzk Live Manager is the GUI frontend application for Chzzk Live Downloader, Chzzk Live Downloader must be installed as well.
+Since Chzzk Live Manager is the GUI frontend application for Chzzk Live Downloader, both of Chzzk Live Downloader and Chzzk Live Finalizer must be installed as well.

-If the Chzzk Live Downloader and Chzzk Live Manager are in the same directory, Chzzk Live Manager will automatically recognize Chzzk Live Downloader upon execution.
-Otherwise, you will need to specify the location of Chzzk Live Downloader by referring to the **Verifying Prerequisites** section.
+If Chzzk Live Manager, Chzzk Live Downloader and Chzzk Live Finalizer are in the same directory, Chzzk Live Manager will automatically recognize Chzzk Live Downloader and Chzzk Live Finalizer upon execution.
+Otherwise, you will need to specify the location of Chzzk Live Downloader and Chzzk Live Finalizer by referring to the **Verifying Prerequisites** section.

-For portable versions, consider storing both Chzzk Live Downloader and Chzzk Live Manager in the same directory for convenience.
-If installed using the `Setup`, both will be installed in the same directory.
+For portable versions, consider storing Chzzk Live Manager, Chzzk Live Downloader and Chzzk Live Finalizer in the same directory for convenience.
+If installed using the `Setup`, all tools will be installed in the same directory.

 ## How To Execute
 Click `Chzzk Live Manager` in Start menu, or execute `ChzzkLiveManager.exe` in `Chzzk Downloader Environment`.

 ## Verifying Prerequisites
-Chzzk Live Manager requires Chzzk Live Downloader to be properly set up for full functionality.
+Chzzk Live Manager requires Chzzk Live Downloader and Chzzk Live Finalizer to be properly set up for full functionality.
 Additionally, Chzzk Live Downloader requires proper configurations of Streamlink (Version 6.8.0 or higher) and FFmpeg (Version 7.0 or higher).
 When Chzzk Live Manager starts, it checks whether these prerequisites are met, and if not, it will display the following dialog.

 <div style='text-align: center'>
 <img src='../../img/screenshots/lman_en-US/lman_prerequisites.png' />
 <p><i>(This image may not reflect the latest information.)</i></p>
 </div>

-You can click `Settings...` button to specify the location of Chzzk Live Downloader, or click `Download` button to install Streamlink or FFmpeg.
+You can click `Settings...` button to specify the location of Chzzk Live Downloader and Chzzk Live Finalizer, or click `Download` button to install Streamlink or FFmpeg.

 <div style='text-align: center'>
 <img src='../../img/screenshots/lman_en-US/lman_downloader_locate_01.png' />